 - J.S., M.S., and Estate v.
 Individual and Corporate Employer (2013) - $1,100,000

-recovered $1,100,000 for surviving spouse and family after a young wife and mother was tragically killed by a drunk driver.
-Insurance company initially only disclosed a $100,000 automobile policy discovered a $1,000,000 corporate policy, and successfully advanced arguments that drunk driver was on the job at the time of the wreck.
-Insurance company tendered 1 million dollar policy limits
+Recovered over one million dollars for surviving spouse and family after a young wife and mother was tragically killed by a drunk driver.
+Insurance company initially only disclosed a $100,000 automobile policy, we discovered a $1,000,000 corporate policy, and successfully advanced arguments that the drunk driver was on the job at the time of the wreck.
+Insurance company tendered 1 million dollar policy limits.

 Two rival construction company's documented a known hazard at a job site but could not agree on who would fix the problem for several months.
 Bicycle rider who rode near the site was injured by the hazard and underwent hip surgery.

 - 2. J.M. v.
 Owner of Dog (2014) - $100,000 (policy limits)

 Small boy was attacked by pit bull while its owner carelessly watched.

 - 3. C.C. v.
 Apartment Complex - $1,300,000

 Jury returned verdict for Plaintiff as the result of libelous conduct of the defendant's in placing negative and false information on her credit history.